Petromyzon (Lamprey): General Characters

 - Capillaries are the smallest vessels where the gases are exchanged with the cells of the body

-The lampreys breaths by extracting oxygen present in water.
+The lampreys breathe by extracting oxygen present in water.
 Seven-gill pouches are found in respiratory tubes, each containing fine feather-like gill lamellae.

 - The gill lamellae increase the surface area of the respiratory structures and contain the small capillary beds that extract oxygen Problem, when a lamprey is feeding and attached to a fish the mouth serves as an attachment organ, it is no longer available for use in respiration. water is taken directly into the respiratory tube through external gill slits.